node-power-tools/node-power-tools/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: Proposal

-about: Suggest an idea for improving the Star Wars RPG Companion
+about: Suggest an idea for improving the Node Power Tools

 labels: 'enhancement'
 ---